LukPle/android-app-library/README.md

   * [Room Database](https://github.com/LukPle/room-database.git)

 ## Feedback and Contributing
 There is currently no option for contribution or providing any help.
-The project is in an early stage and community management will be available in the future.
+Community management will be available in the near future.

+Please consider the [Code of Conduct](CODE_OF_CONDUCT) when interacting with other people and be nice to each other.

 ## Licensing
 This project uses the [MIT](LICENSE) license.